andrewogden1678/vNAAATS-net/README.md

 # vNAAATS-net

-Serverless network over Azure using Cosmos DB to network vNAAATS plugins together and feed the FDD.
+Serverless Azure Functions application for the vNAAATS suite of technology.

+API documentation to be added.